tauerlund/mwse-animated-dialogue/README.md

         - [x] Enable/disable camera animations
         - [x] Set camera offset (centered, left, right etc)
         - [ ] Set camera animation speed
+- [ ] V2: Add creature support
+    - Works somewhat - tested with Vivec, animations work but lip syncing does not.
-- [ ] V2: Add support for animating multiple NPCs using NodeAnimator
+- [ ] V3: Add support for animating multiple NPCs using NodeAnimator
-- [ ] V3: Decouple NodeAnimator from menu mode animating and promote to a shared service that can be used in other mods
+- [ ] V4: Decouple NodeAnimator from menu mode animating and promote to a shared service that can be used in other mods
 - [ ] Interop support?

 ## :beetle: Bugs & Issues: